jimratliff/GenoMac-user/README.md

 ### Context
 This public repo, [GenoMac-user](https://github.com/jimratliff/GenoMac-user) implements generic user-level settings for each user on each Mac that is governed by Project GenoMac.

 *Generic* user-scoped settings are those configuration parameters (a) whose jurisdiction is that of an individual user but (b) whose *desired* values are assumed to be common across all users within the GenoMac project.
 In other words, these are settings that (a) are set independently for each user account but (b) are assumed to be desired to be the same across users.
-(This guarantees that a person (viz., me) will enjoy a consistent user experience regardless of which user the person is logged in as.[^commonAcrossUsers])
+(This guarantees that a person (viz., me) will enjoy a consistent user experience regardless of which user the person is logged in as.[^COMMON_ACROSS_USERS])

-[^commonAcrossUsers]: The set of generic user-scoped settings won’t exhaust all user-scoped settings.
+[^COMMON_ACROSS_USERS]: The set of generic user-scoped settings won’t exhaust all user-scoped settings.
 Any user is free to choose their own setting for parameters not covered by the generic settings.
 However, this raises a nuanced distinction.
 Each Mac has, for example, a USER_VANILLA.
 Suppose it is desired that USER_VANILLA has a different choice of some setting than all other users.
 Nevertheless, it could well be advantageous for that setting to be consistent across all Macs in the sense that, every USER_VANILLA shares that same choice, regardless of which Mac they inhabit.
 When such a case arises, there could be further refactoring of the GenoMac-user framework so that each user *type* (e.g., USER_VANILLA, USER_CONFIGURER, or USER_DEV) has its own configurations that would be overlain on the common-across-all-users generic settings.
 This possibility would apply whether the parameter at issue (a) was not part of the set of generic settings or (b) is covered by, and conflicts with, the prescriptions of the generic settings.
 In the latter case, applying USER_VANILLA’s choices *after* the generic settings would have the effect of overriding for USER_VANILLA the generic settings.

 The current repo is used in conjunction with the [GenoMac-system repo](https://github.com/jimratliff/GenoMac-system), which (a) is cloned exclusively by USER_CONFIGURER and (b) is responsible for configurations at the system level, i.e., that affect all users.
 These configurations include, among other things, (a) certain systemwide settings, (b) installing all CLI and GUI apps (both on or off the Mac App Store), and (c) the creation of additional users. **It is assumed that GenoMac-system has been used to configure this Mac at the system level before *any* user attempts to use GenoMac-user to configure a user account at the user-scoped level.**